twistingmercury/telemetry/metrics/readme.md

 ### Instrumenting packages

-You can instrument any function by creating one or more `prometheus.Collector` types and registering it with the `metrics.RegisterCustomMetrics` function.
+You can instrument any function by creating one or more `prometheus.Collector` types and registering it with the `metrics.RegisterMetrics` function.
 The below code sample demonstrates basic usage:

 1. Add a func to the package in which you will define all the metrics for that package: